thomasgolian/network-engineering-labs/ospf-multi-area-cost-backbone-fail-lab/readme.md

 # Key Takeaways:

-Verified OSPF convergence and failover behavior during link failure scenarios
+Verified OSPF convergence and failover behavior during link failure scenarios.

 OSPF stub Areas must be configured on both ends of the link on each router.